 TORCHWORK GLASS BEADS

 Rods of colored glass are melted around a steel mandrel using a torch.
 The glass softens around 1700 degrees and can then be manipulated.
-Decorative components such as gold and silver leaf or foil, dichroic glass, fine sterling wire, enamel powders are added after the bead is shaped.
+Decorative components such as gold and silver leaf or foil, dichroic glass, fine silver wire, enamel powders are added after the bead is shaped.
 The finished bead is placed in a kiln to "soak" at the annealing temperature for several hours to prevent breakage in the future.